Homeschool Year Two: Our Rhythms & Priorities

 After one year of homeschooling, we’re carrying forward less pressure, more flexibility, and a bigger focus on the rhythms that shape our family.
 Sharing what worked, what we’re changing, and the priorities guiding our second year.

 We don’t come from generations of homeschoolers.
 We don’t have years of experience, a perfectly mapped-out plan, or a deep understanding of every curriculum option available.
-We are learning as we go.
+We’re definitely learning as we go!

 I think sometimes homeschooling can feel overwhelming because there is so much information available and barely any parameters.
 There are endless curriculum choices, schedules, methods, philosophies, and opinions.
 It can feel like you need to have everything figured out before you even begin.